SeLite/SeLite.github.io/SelBlocksGlobal.md

 These callbacks are especially useful for presenting with [Preview](Preview).

-## Try/catch suppresses error counts ##
+## Try/catch suppresses error and timeout counts ##
-`try...catch` suppresses error counts and some error logs for exceptions, errors or failures of asserts/verifications.
-This benefits [scripts][script] that verify functionality of custom [commands][command].
+`try...catch` suppresses counts and some logs for errors, failures of asserts/verifications and timeouts.
+[Scripts][script] can verify that custom [commands][command] fail or time out as expected (and if they fail or time out, the script succeeds; on the other hand, if the command succeeds, the test script fails).

 # Flow control with Selenese boolean accessors
 Selenium, SeLite and custom add-ons define `isXyz()` Selenese boolean accessors.
 You may combine them with `if`, `elseIf` or `while`, by passing `selenium.isXyz()` or `selenium.isXyz('locatorString')`.
 Indeed, you may combine the accessor calls in more complex boolean expressions.
 For example: